-As an Elite Invisalign Provider, Dr. Foote has achieved a level of clinical training and experience in treating patients with the Invisalign system so that you can be confident in her proficiency and expertise in designing a treatment plan specific to your needs.
+As Elite Invisalign Providers, Drs.
+Foote and Piskai have achieved a level of clinical training and experience in treating patients with the Invisalign system so that you can be confident in their proficiency and expertise in designing a treatment plan specific to your needs.

-We can reduce your treatment time!!
-Propel VPro5 is a simple-to-use, hands-free device designed for faster orthodontic treatment with only 5 minutes of daily use.
+We can even reduce your treatment time!!
+Propel VPro5 is a simple-to-use, hands-free device designed for quicker more comfortable orthodontic treatment with only 5 minutes of daily use.